asallen91/Fix-My-Boredom/README.md

 APIs that will be used:
 Bored API https://www.boredapi.com/
-SerpAPI https://serpapi.com/ A Google Search API Picsum Photos https://picsum.photos/
+Google Search API https://rapidapi.com/apigeek/api/google-search3/endpoints A Google Search API with a limitation of 10 endpoint calls per day
+Picsum Photos https://picsum.photos/